 Resources

 Due to the complex nature of the architecture, CSC has leveraged a multitude of resources to assist in the design and implementation of the project.
-To maintain transparency and quality assurance, the team leveraged GitHub to establish a version control system for all documents used throughout the [4].
+To maintain transparency and quality assurance, the team leveraged GitHub to establish a version control system for all documents used throughout the project [4].

 Hardware